 Do you find it hard not to micromanage every little aspect of your business?
 Are you guilty of wishing that you could just clone yourself?
 Do you ever find your inner “control freak” affecting how you outsource?

-You’re not alone, but you can become far more effective when you outsource everything you don’t absolutely HAVE to be involved with.
+You’re not alone.
+However, you can become far more effective when you outsource everything you don’t absolutely HAVE to be involved with.
 Plus, there are some tasks that — sorry — someone else could be doing much better — as challenging as that can be to admit to yourself.

-Here are three essential keys to make sure that delegating part of your work is as painless (and even as enjoyable) as possible.
+Here are three keys to make sure that delegating part of your work is as painless as possible.

 Choose Tasks to Delegate